Top Podcasts For HR Pros & Managers

 Today, there are thousands of podcasts out there covering virtually every topic imaginable: news, sports, TV, history, movies, books, specific hobbies, individual industries – the list could almost literally go on forever.
 The hosts also run a wide gamut, ranging from experienced broadcasters in professional studios to one-man shows run out of people’s homes.

-http://www.hci.org/content/podcastsFormerly the HCI podcast, this podcast from the Human Capital Institute gives listeners access to HR experts from top Fortune 1,000 companies, as well thought-leaders, authors, and academics.
-The show covers a wide range of topics, including engagement, talent metrics, employee development, talent acquisition and more.
-New episodes are usually published three to five times a month, and are each about a half-hour long.
+This podcast, formerly called the Human Capital Institute (HCI) podcast, gives listeners access to HR experts from top Fortune 1,000 companies, as well thought leaders, authors, and academics.
+The show covers a wide range of topics including engagement, talent metrics, employee development, talent acquisition, and more.
+A recent episode discusses how diversity, belonging, and analytics work together.

-Hosted by: Scott McGohan (@scottmcgohan) and Anne Marie Singleton (@amsingleton)As the name suggests, several episodes from this podcast center on employee benefits issues like open enrollment and plans, but the hosts also discuss workforce management and leadership.
-Episodes are usually kept to less than 30 minutes, and are published roughly twice a month.
+Episodes from “Side Affects” are centered on employee benefits issues like open enrollment and health plans, but the hosts also discuss workforce management and leadership topics.
+Episodes usually range from 20-30 minutes and are published roughly twice a month.